 Sunshine Oilsands Ltd. (the "Company") was incorporated under the laws of the Province of Alberta on February 22, 2007.
-Its ultimate controlling party is Mr. Sun Kwok Ping ("Mr. Sun").
-The address of its principal place of business is 1100, 700 - 6th Avenue S.W., Calgary, Alberta, Canada T2P 0T8.
+Its ultimate controlling party is Mr. Kwok Ping Sun ("Mr. Sun").
+The address of its principal place of business is 1100, 700 - 6th Avenue S.W., Calgary, Alberta, Canada T2P 0T8 and subsequently with effective from July 8, 2022, was changed to Suite 1910, 715-5th Ave SW, Calgary AB, T2P 2X6.
 The Company's shares were listed on the Stock Exchange of Hong Kong Limited ("SEHK") on March 1, 2012 pursuant to an initial public offering ("IPO") and trades under the stock code symbol of "2012".
 On November 16, 2012, the Company completed a listing of its common shares on the Toronto Stock Exchange ("TSX") and traded under the symbol of "SUO".
 On September 30, 2015, the Company completed a voluntary delisting from the TSX.
 The Company continues to be a reporting issuer in Canada.

 The Group is engaged in the evaluation and the development of oil properties for the future production of crude oil products in the Athabasca oilsands region in Alberta, Canada.
-Details of the subsidiaries are set out in note 34.
+Details of the subsidiaries are set out in note 33.